 Curriculum Vitae: Daniel Apai’s Curriculum Vitae

-He authored of over 210 refereed research papers that received more than 14,000 citations.
+He authored of over 220 refereed research papers that received more than 15,000 citations.
 He is leading major programs on some of the largest ground- and space-based telescopes, and co-leads a technology development program to enable a new generation of very large space telescopes.

 Dr Apai is the Principal Investigator of the Alien Earths, a major NASA-funded astrobiology research team exploring the potential of nearby planetary systems for supporting life.
 He is also the principal investigator of the Nautilus Space Telescope, a novel space mission concept designed for a very large-scale biosignature survey, utilizing ultralight-weight optics and a telescope array with a light-collecting area equivalent to that of a 50m diameter space telescope.
-He served on a number of science advisory boards and steering committees.

 Education and Training